Professional Pet Grooming

 Are We a Good Match?

-Choosing your pet's groomer is a bigger decision, these days, than most people realize when they bring home their new furry family member.
-We worry more today about our pets well-being: their safety, emotionally and physically, and we want the right people taking care of our pets.
+Choosing your pet's groomer is a bigger decision, these days than most people realize when they bring home their new furry family member.
+We worry more today about our pets emotional and physical well-being, and we want the right people taking care of our pets.

 In today's society of social media, and people connecting to their pets on a level like never before, being a pet professional can be just as mentally taxing (if not more) as it is physically.
 And trust me when I say this is a very physically demanding career choice.

 So before you bring us your pet and we get attached, if you are considering The Tortoise and The Hair for your pet's skin and coat care needs, I want to start that relationship with clear, honest communication.

 First: I, the owner and current head groomer, have ADHD.
 Well technically i'm "classified" in the Tourettes category, but that includes aspects of ADHD, OCD, even ASD.

 - The ability to hyper-focus on what i'm passionate about (Grooming) I tell people all the time that I have OCDG: Obsessive Compulsive Dog Grooming. ;)